-In scope Out of scope • Financial assets that are debt instruments measured at amortised cost or at FVOCI - including loans, trade receivables and debt securities Investments in equity instruments Loan commitments issued that are ineasured at FVPL Other financial assets measured at FVPL.
-Loan commitments issued that are not measured at FVPL Other infancial assets measured at 1 VF L. Financial guarantee contracts issued that are in the scope of AASB 9 and are not measured at FVPL 3 Lease receivables in the scope of AASB 117 / AASB 16 Contract assets in the stope of AASB 15.
+In scope Out of scope Financial assets that are debt instruments measured at amortised cost or at FVOCI - including loans, trade receivables and debt securities Loan commitments issued that are not measured at FVPL Investments in equity instruments Loan commitments issued that are measured at FVPL Other financial assets measured at FVPL.
+Financial guarantee contracts issued that are in the scope of AASB 9 and are not measured at FVPL Lease receivables in the scope of AASB 117 / AASB 16 Contract assets in the scope of AASB 15.